paybondpaybond

 Keep tenant identity derived from authenticated credentials and carried end-to-end through SDK calls.

-• Capability checks in the workflow
+• Spend checks in the workflow

 • Signed evidence submission